IOC releases Evaluation Commission 2026 report

 Candidate Cities for the Olympic and Paralympic Winter Games 2026 have fully embraced the Olympic Agenda 2020 reforms

 One month ahead of the host city election, the International Olympic Committee (IOC) today released the report by the Evaluation Commission 2026.
-It provides a thorough assessment of the two candidates, Stockholm-Åre and Milan-Cortina*, following the working visits on 12-16 March and 2-6 April respectively, and analyses of the candidature files and additional documentation submitted.
+It provides a thorough assessment of the two candidates, Stockholm-Åre and Milano Cortina*, following the working visits on 12-16 March and 2-6 April respectively, and analyses of the candidature files and additional documentation submitted.
 It will serve as a guide for the IOC Members before they vote on 24 June at the 134th IOC Session in Lausanne.

 The Chair of the Evaluation Commission, Octavian Morariu, said: “Both projects prioritise legacy and sustainability by capitalising on winter sports tradition and experience, with first-rate, established World Cup venues, knowledgeable and passionate fans, volunteers and event organisers.
 They have fully embedded the Olympic Agenda 2020 philosophy, and have athletes at the centre of their plans.”